-(Week 14) 29 November Religion, Nature, and the Future
+(Week 14) 27 November Religion, Nature, and the Future

-- 1) By noon 28 November send your analysis the argument in B. Taylor's Dark Green Religion and in the conclusions of Ara Norenzayan book, identifying other course readings that appear to have affinity with the described phenomena, as well as the religious forms that do not, and be sure to note connections with the views of Paul Shepard. - 2) Student presentations may begin in class this week and continue next week.
+1) By 11:59 p.m.
+25 November, send your analysis the argument in B. Taylor's Dark Green Religion and in the conclusions of Ara Norenzayan book, identifying other course readings that appear to have affinity with the described phenomena, as well as the religious forms that do not, and be sure to note connections with the views of Paul Shepard.

+2) Student presentations may begin in class this week and continue next week.